wurenyao/CUDA-based-Compton-Camera-Imaging-Reconstruction/README.md

 #### supplement
 1. The output of SBP_MLEM.cc is in the form of a matrix, which is written into a .txt file and can be visualized by "ThreeD_compton_image.m";
 2. The reference input file format of SBP_MLEM.cc is x1 y1 z1 x2 y2 z3 e1 e2; where 1 is a scattering event and 2 is an absorption event;
-3. The SBP_MLEM.cc program runs in standard C++ mode, compiling + running the executable.
+3. The SBP_MLEM.cc program runs in standard C++ mode.

 ### GPU_parallel/
 #### usage